MobileReality/react-native-select-pro/website/docs/api/styles.md

 styles?: {
     // Style of select control container
     select: {
-        // Style of in select control
+        // Style of text in select control text?: StyleProp<TextStyle>;
-        text?: StyleProp<TextStyle>;
         // Style of disabled select control
         disabled?: StyleProp<TextStyle>;
-        // Style of container buttons in select control
+        // Style of buttons container in select control
         buttons: StyleProp<ViewStyle>;
         // Style of selected option in select control if multiSelection is enabled multiSelectedOption?: {